alp78/gfetchseq/README.rst

 DNA alphabet will be converted to upper case if the flag was "yes".

-Condition: the initial .interval must be in one of these formets:
+Condition: the initial .interval must be in one of these formats:

 1) genName genStart genEnd
 2) genName genStart genEnd Strand